kimcapgab/shop-eco-app/README.md

 ### Weaknesses:

 I tend to get ambitions on my ideas.
-I need to focus on my MVPs before I can even touch my Post-MVPs.
+I need to focus on my MVPs before I can proceed to my Post-MVPs.

 ### Opportunities: